openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """"""""""

 This function returns the same values as the libm ``nearbyint`` functions would, and handles error conditions in the same way.
+Since LLVM assumes the :ref:`default floating-point environment <floatenv>`, the rounding mode is assumed to be set to "nearest", so halfway cases are rounded to the even integer.
+Use :ref:`Constrained Floating-Point Intrinsics <constrainedfp>` to avoid that assumption.

 .. _int_round: